tahsinzisan/Meta-DC-Fabric/README.md

 ## Project Overview
 In this project, I replicated **Meta’s pod-based Clos data center fabric** in a lab setting.
 The goal was to simulate a hyperscale data center where traffic is distributed efficiently across multiple racks and pods using **Anycast VIPs** and **ECMP load balancing**.

 Instead of building large clusters, this design uses pods — small, identical Layer-3 building blocks that are easy to scale.
 Each pod has its own TOR switches and connects into multiple spine planes, so every rack has uniform, high-bandwidth connectivity to every other rack in the data center.
-There is no “in-cluster vs out-of-cluster” penalty — all traffic is fabric traffic.

 Adding more compute?
 Add pods.
 Need more bandwidth?
 Add spines.
 The routing is BGP everywhere, fully L3, with ECMP for load-sharing and fast recovery.
 In this implementation, each pod contains 10 TORs — smaller than Meta’s production design but following the same principles of simplicity, resiliency, and horizontal scalability